FAQ for Student Affairs and Pro Bono Programs

 How do I become a member of the SBA?

 All enrolled students at AJMLS are automatically members of the SBA.
 Please contact your SBA representatives to find out how you can get more involved.

 How do I get involved in other student organizations?

 The name and mission of each student organization can be found on the AJMLS website.
-To access this information, once on the AJMLS website, go to the “AJMLS Students” tab and select “Student Services”.
+To access this information, once on the AJMLS website, go to the “AJMLS Students” tab and select “Student Affairs and Pro Bono Programs”.
 From there, click “Student Organizations”.
 Information on student organizations and student organization events can be accessed on OrgSync.